Flurry's Fury Unleashed!

 He ranted about the "dangerously demented tactics" FOX25 used but went on to say that PCG was an "upstanding Edmond church."

 What the general public was not made aware of is that not anybody can walk into this "upstanding church" and be a part of PCG's Sabbath services.
 There are strict requirements that Gerald Flurry doesn't want outsiders to know about until they become hooked on his "free" literature and ready for baptism.
-(For more info read: What is the Philadelphia Church of God?)
+(For more info read: Information on Philadelphia Church of God)

 This PCG article1 included much boasting about PCG's grand achievements and all they have accomplished.
 It sounded very similar to what Herbert W. Armstrong would have said (and did say) about his "Work" and "The World Tomorrow."
 Flurry bragged about how The Key of David is "reaching millions of people" in his "globe-encompassing work," yet he doesn't let anyone know that PCG congregations have been steadily losing members the last few years.